 Although touted as an effective microbe-killing agent (active against bacteria, not viruses), triclosan is actually many times more likely to kill algae, crustaceans, and fish in waterways.
-Because of its proliferative use and persistence, large quantities of this chemical often end up in sewage systems, persisting in forested and non-agricultural settings, leading to decades long exposure of plants, soil-dwelling biota, and their predators over multiple generations.
+Because of its proliferative use and persistence, large quantities of this chemical often end up in sewage systems, persisting in forested and nonagricultural settings, leading to decades long exposure of plants, soil-dwelling biota, and their predators over multiple generations.
 Furthermore, there is evidence that triclosan bioaccumulates in the aquatic food chain, especially in plants and the internal organs of fish, and may impact survival and reproduction in aquatic animals, as well as interfere with normal endocrine system functions in fish.
 In the environment, triclosan can be transformed into potentially harmful products as it breaks down, such as chlorinated dioxins, which are persistent toxic compounds that bioaccumulate.
 Finally, triclosan is registered by the EPA as a pesticide.

-In spite of all the scientific evidences as to its potential as an endocrine disruptor, its environmental persistence and aquatic toxicity, triclosan is present in almost half of all supermarket liquid hand soaps and in some toothpastes such as Colgate's Total brand series.
+In spite of all the scientific evidences as to its potential as an endocrine disruptor, its environmental persistence and aquatic toxicity, triclosan is present in almost half of all supermarket toothpaste brands, including Colgate's Total brand series.